Xjph/SFVNetcodeFix/README.md

 this will deter Capcom from doing anything rash, and hopefully they'll adopt the mod themselves!

+The initial release does not work well with Altimor's version of the mod.
+If this proves to be a problem after a few days I have ideas for improving it, but I don't guarantee it will be possible.

 ## Faster performance (Come on!
 Let's turn up the heat!)
 Altimor's mod works well when the connection is quality, but it can feel laggy or "underwater" when on a choppy connection.
 This version should run more smoothly under a wider variety of conditions.
 You can only do so much about that random WiFi player from 5000 miles away.
-Don't expect a miracle.
 But it should help.

 ## Reduced mashing lag (OK.
 Let's rumble!)
 When your opponent mashes, usually on wakeup or dizzy, it's possible to experience some lag.
-This should reduce this effect.
+This mod may reduce this effect.
 Your mileage may vary.

 ## Reduced stage lag (I'll totally make this look cool!)